Get a head start on university computer science concepts

 - This is a college-level course and thus very intense and challenging.
 Our instructor and learning assistants will help you through the whole process.
 Do you consent to (1) actively participate in classes, discussion sessions, and seminars, (2) communicate timely with our instructor and learning assistants for any questions and difficulties, and (3) befriend and learn from your peers.

-Computer Science Summer Institute – Introductory Track is a commuter program, there is NO on-campus housing available for the Computer Science Introductory program through the institute program or UCLA Summer Sessions.
-Additionally, please note that only students aged 17 and older as of June 24th, 2024 are eligible to sign a housing contract, and not all program dates correspond to when contracts are available.
+The Computer Science Summer Institute – Introductory Track is a commuter program, there is NO on-campus housing available for the commuter program through the institute program or UCLA Summer Sessions.
+Additionally, please note that only students aged 17 and older as of June 23rd, 2025 are eligible to sign a housing contract, and not all program dates correspond to when contracts are available.
 Students interested in exploring this option should review information at UCLA Summer Housing.

 Participants of the Computer Science Summer Institute – Introductory Track must commute to the UCLA campus each day of the program.
 Specific location information (e.g. classroom) will be provided to enrolled students closer to the start of the program.